scylladb/scylla-manager/docs/source/backup/grant-access-gcs.rst

 **Procedure**
 #.
 Open the Scylla Manager Agent Configuration File for editing.
 It is located in ``/etc/scylla-manager-agent/scylla-manager-agent.yaml``.

    As this is a Yaml file, remember to indent two spaces for each line you uncomment.
-   Refer to :ref:`Scylla Agent Configuration <agent-configuration>` for details.
+   Refer to :ref:`Scylla Agent Configuration <configure-auth-token>` for details.

 #.
 Uncomment the ``gcs:`` line.
 #.
 Uncomment and set ``service_account_file`` with the path to the service account credentials file.
 #.
 For each service account used by the nodes, add `Storage Object Admin role <https://cloud.google.com/storage/docs/access-control/iam-roles>`_ in the bucket permissions settings.